flatsurf/surface-dynamics/doc/source/demo_interval_exchanges.rst

 transformations in `surface_dynamics
 <https://github.com/flatsurf/surface_dynamics>`_.
 Recall that an interval
 exchange transformation is a piecewise translation of an interval.
-It can be encoded by a pair `(\pi, \lambda)` where `\pi` is a permutation and `\lambda` is a vector of positive real numbers.
-These are respectively called the *combinatorial datum* and the *length datum* of the interval echange transformation.
+It can be encoded by a pair :math:`(\pi, \lambda)` where :math:`\pi` is a permutation and :math:`\lambda` is a vector of positive real numbers.
+These are respectively called the *combinatorial datum* and the *length datum* of the interval exchange transformation.

 Building an interval exchange transformation and simple manipulations
 ---------------------------------------------------------------------

-Here is a simple interval exchange transformation on 4 subintervals with rational lengths::
+Here is an example of interval exchange transformation on 4 subintervals with rational lengths::

     sage: from surface_dynamics import iet